AnOliveBranch/Pelagius/README.md

 Pelagius is a Discord bot that was originally written for Evertiro's LOTD Plus Skyrim modding guide.
 This later expanded to include [Lexy's Legacy of the Dragonborn guide] as well as [The Phoenix Flavour].
-Originally, the wasn't actually a bot at all, just me running a python script manually to compare my own loadorder to that of other users when they uploaded it.
-Naturally, the problem with that is that I have to be there all the time to run my script.
-I then decided to start developing a standalone Discord bot written in Discord.py to accomplish the same thing, but automatically.
-I later switched over to Discord.js, as well as implemented a few other features, such as being able to ignore certain plugins in the list.
+Originally, it wasn't actually a bot at all, just [Olivia] running a python script manually to compare her own loadorder to that of other users when they uploaded it.
+Naturally, the problem with that is that she had to be there all the time to run the script.
+She then decided to start developing a standalone Discord bot written in Discord.py to accomplish the same thing, but automatically.
+She later switched over to Discord.js, as well as implemented a few other features, such as being able to ignore certain plugins in the list.
 However, that's the past.
 Let's talk about now and the future.

+> *Note:* Pelagius is predominantly the work of [Olivia], but the current
+> iteration is maintained by Evertiro.
+Please direct questions or issues
+> to Evertiro on [Lexy's Discord].

 ## What does it do?